Proxmox VE

 Proxmox permissions

-Before creating the user, we need to create a group for the user.
+Before creating the user, you need to create a group for the user.
 Privileges can be either applied to Groups or Roles.

-3. Click the Create button above all the existing groups
+3. Select the Create button above all the existing groups.

 Add Group Permissions to all Assets